rabo452/chess-updated/README.md

 # The chess game
 ![preview](build.png)

-chess game created by typescript with react js
+A chess service with real-time support for playing chess.

 [demo](https://youtu.be/dTMNXne1DtE)